lucabodd/htb-walkthroughs/Bashed.md

 /home/scriptmanager/.bash_logout
 ```
 Now, if we switch to /scripts directory we can see a simple script ```test.py``` that write text to ```test.txt```.
-Now, if we inspect dates/permissions wit a simple ls, we can see the following:
+Now, if we inspect dates/permissions with a simple ls, we can see the following:
 ```
 scriptmanager@bashed:/scripts$ ls -la
 total 16